 New system and security properties have been added for customizing the security algorithms used in the PKCS12

-that specifies the algorithm that is used to encrypt a certificate.
-More details, including the default values for these properties are listed in thejava.security
+KeyStoreimplementation.
+This includes algorithms and parameters for key protection, certificate protection, and MacData.
+For example, there is a property namedkeystore.pkcs12.certProtectionAlgorithmthat specifies the algorithm that is used to encrypt a certificate.
+More details, including the default values for these properties are listed in thejava.securityconfiguration file.

 TLS